BitcoinExchangeFH/BitcoinExchangeFH/README.md

 Users can

-1. Streaming market data to a target application (via ZeroMQ)
+1. Streaming market data to a target application (via ZeroMQ or Kafka)
 2. Recording market data for backtesting and analysis.
 3. Recording market data to a in-memory database and other applications can quickly access to it.
 4. Customize the project for trading use.